moozzz/cFDAP/README.md

  * 12.08.2015

-   cFDAP now supports kinetic models with 1 and 2 fit parameters and and calculates 95%, 97.5% and 99.9% confidence intervals!
+   cFDAP now supports kinetic models with 1 and 2 fit parameters and calculates 95%, 97.5% and 99.9% confidence intervals!

 Compilation